LambdaTest/documentation/docs/hyperexecute-status.md

 |<img loading="lazy" src={require('../assets/images/hyperexecute/icons/blocked.png').default} alt="Image" style={{width: '30px',margin: '0px',}}  className="doc_img no-zoom"/>|Blocked| The job is currently stuck due to an external dependency or resource constraint.
 This could involve waiting for another job using the same resources to finish or limitations on available browsers/devices. |

 ## 2. Task Level Status

+A Task is a further subdivision within a job, often representing the execution of tests on a specific browser and operating system combination.

 | Icon | Status | Status Description |
 |------|--------|--------------------|